INDICATION AND LIMITATION OF USE

 Adverse events of any grade ≥ 20% in either treatment arm.1

-Vectibix® vs Avastin® + mFOLFOX6: Dermatological toxicity reactions
+Vectibix® (panitumumab) vs Avastin® + mFOLFOX6: Dermatological toxicity reactions

-Dermatological toxicity reactions occurred predominantly in the Vectibix® arm.
-Prophylactic treatment may help reduce the incidence of dermatologic toxicities.4 Examples of prophylactic skin treatments can be found here.
+Dermatological toxicity reactions occurred predominantly in the Vectibix® arm.1 Prophylactic measures may help reduce the severity of dermatologic toxicities.4 Examples of prophylactic skin treatments can be found here.

 IMPORTANT CONSIDERATIONS FOR THE PARADIGM STUDY